Fast Rendezvous on a Cycle by Agents with Different Speeds: Introduction

-Although the agents do not hold any direct means of communication, in some cases we do assume that an agent can mark its location by dropping a {\em pebble}~ \cite{bender-pebble,blum-kozen-pebble}.
-Somewhat informally, the pebble mechanism is used by an agent to mark a location on the cycle so that this location can be recognized by itself and by the other agent.
+\paragraph{The {\em pebble} and the {\em white board} models:} Although the agents do not hold any direct means of communication, in some cases we do assume that an agent can leave marks in its current location on the cycle, to be read later by itself and by the other agent.
+In the {\em pebble} model, an agent can mark its location by dropping a pebble~ \cite{bender-pebble,blum-kozen-pebble}.
 Both dropping and detecting a pebble are local acts taking place only on the location occupied by the agent.
-We note that in the case where pebbles can be dropped, our upper bound employs agents that drop a pebble only once and only at their initial location~\cite{presenter, baston-gal-mark-starting, santoro-ring}.
+We note that in the case where pebbles can be dropped, our upper bound employs agents that drop a pebble only once and only at their initial location~\cite{presenter,baston-gal-mark-starting,santoro-ring}.
 On the other hand, our corresponding lower bound holds for any mechanism of (local) pebble dropping.
-Moreover, this lower bound holds also for the seemingly stronger ''white board'' \cite{white-board,white-board2} model, in which the agent can change a memory associated with its current location such that it could later be read and further manipulated by itself or other agents~\cite{KKM}.
+Moreover, this lower bound holds also for the seemingly stronger '{\em white board} model, in which an agent can change a memory associated with its current location such that it could later be read and further manipulated by itself or the other agent~\cite{KKM,white-board,white-board2}.

-Each agent moves at the same constant speed at all times; the {\em speed} of an agent $A$, denoted $s(A)$, is the inverse of the time $t_{\alpha}$ it takes agent $A$ to traverse one unit of length.
+\paragraph{Speed:} Each agent moves at the same fixed speed at all times; the {\em speed} of an agent $A$, denoted $s(A)$, is the inverse of the time $t_{\alpha}$ it takes agent $A$ to traverse one unit of length.
 For agent $B$, the time $t_{\beta}$ and speed $s(B)$ are defined analogously.
 Without loss of generality, we assume that agent $A$ is faster, i.e., $s(A)>s(B)$ but emphasize that this is unknown to the agents themselves.
 Furthermore, for simplicity of presentation, we normalize the speed of the slower agent $B$ to one, that is, $s(B)=1$ and denote $s(A)= c$ where $c>1$.
-We stress that $c$ can be a function of $n$, e.g., $c=1+1/n$.
-We assume that the agents know $n$ and $c$.
-In addition, we assume that each agent has a pedometer that enables it to measure the distance it travels.
-Specifically, a (local) {\em step} of an agent is a movement of one unit of distance (not necessarily all in the same direction, e.g., in one step an agent can move half a step in one direction and the other half in the other direction).
-Using the pedometer, agents can count the number of steps they took (which is a real number at any given time).
+We stress that the more interesting cases are when $c$ is a function of $n$ and arbitrarily close to 1 (e.g., $c=1+1/n^k$, for some constant $k$).
+We assume that each agent has a pedometer that enables it to measure the distance it travels.

+In some cases, agents are assumed to posses some knowledge regarding $n$ and $c$; whenever used, this assumption will be mentioned explicitly.